MicrosoftDocs/azure-stack-docs/azure-stack/hci/known-issues-2408.md

 This software release maps to software version number **2408.0.29**.

-Release notes for this version include the issues fixed in this release, known issues in this release, and release notes issues carried over from previous versions.
+Release notes for this version include the issues fixed in this release, known issues in this release, and release note issues carried over from previous versions.

 > [!NOTE]
 > For detailed remediation for common known issues, see the [Azure Stack HCI Supportability](https://github.com/Azure/AzureStackHCI-Supportability) GitHub repository.